Having been a railroad telegrapher in my past life, I have a small collection of telegraph instruments which I will show on this page.

 I keep this one wrapped in plastic in its box and take it out for show and tell when friends are over.

-This spark proof key is made by Brelco, NY and is model CAQZ-26026.
+This spark proof key is made by Brelco, NY, model CAQZ-26026.

 There is also some other numbers on the face plate.
 One that is a permanant part of the plate is NXsr-60008 and the serial number is stamped on the plate as 4464.